jbrinchmann/MLD2019/README.md

 The slides are available in the Lectures directory.
 You can find some files for creating tables in the ProblemSets/MakeTables directory.

+## Lecture 2-4

+The slides are available in the Lectures directory.

+# Getting ready for deep learning in python

+In the final problem class we will look at using deep learning in python.
+There are quite a few libraries for this around but we will use the most commonly used one, [TensorFlow](https://www.tensorflow.org/) and we will use the [keras](https://keras.io/) python package for interacting with TensorFlow.
+Keras is a high-level interface (and can also use other libraries, [Theano](https://github.com/Theano/Theano) and [CNTK](https://github.com/Microsoft/cntk), in addition to TensorFlow).

+There are many pages that detail the installation of these packages and what you need for them.
+A good one with a bias towards Windows is [this one](https://towardsdatascience.com/setup-an-environment-for-machine-learning-and-deep-learning-with-anaconda-in-windows-5d7134a3db10).
+I will give a very brief summary here of how I set things up.
+This is not optimised for Graphical Processing Unit (GPU) work so for serious future work you will need to adjust this.

+### Create an environment in anaconda

+I am going to assume you use anaconda for your python environment.
+If not, you need to change this section a bit - use virtualenv instead of setting up a conda environment.
+It is definitely better to keep your TensorFlow/keras etc setup out of your default Python work environment.
+Most of the packages are also installed with `pip` rather than conda, so what I use is

+`conda create -n tensorflow pip python=3.6`

+This creates an environment called tensorflow which uses python 3.6 and `pip` for installation.
+To use this we need to activate it first:

+`activate tensorflow`

+(assuming you use bash - I do not so I need to do some more tricks.
+Use bash).
+Your prompt should not change to include `(tensorflow)`.

+### Install tensorflow and keras

+I went for the simplest approach here:

+`pip install --upgrade tensorflow`

+This takes a while - the package is fairly large, 71.6Mb in my installation, and it requires a fair number of additional packages.

+`pip install keras`

+This is quicker.

+`pip install ipython`

+because that is not installed by default (you can skip this if you prefer not to use ipython).

+`pip install jupyter`

+because my example is a jupyter notebook.

+You will also need to install some other packages I am sure you will need:

+`pip install matplotlib`

+`pip install astropy`

+`pip install pandas`

+`pip install sklearn`

+`pip install seaborn`

+and you might have others that you want to use but that should set up you fairly well for deep learning.

+###